marviq/madlib-locale/README.md

   * Number: `N`

-    It takes one or two arguments:
+    This helper takes one or two arguments:

+      * A number value to be formatted;
+      * An, optional, precision argument designating the specific number of decimals to format instead of the current locale definition's default.

     ```hbs
     <ol>